The 5 Phases of Project Management

 5. Closing

-Now, let's take a deeper look at each of them.
+Now, let’s take a deeper look at each of the Project Management phases.

 1. Conception & initiation

-Project initiation is the first step of the project lifecycle.
-At the initiation phase, a case has to be defined including the plan, purpose, and objective to be attained.
+Project initiation is the first step of the project life cycle, which encompasses the stages that take a project from start to completion.
+At the initiation phase, a case has to be defined — including the plan, purpose, and objective to be attained.

 In order to do that, a project charter has to be created.
 This is nothing more than a document with information such as the project goals, constraints, timeline, and budget.
 This project initiation phase is the moment when a project manager is defined.